LeviLucena/DashboardsPython/README.md

 This project is licensed under the MIT License.
 You are free to use, modify and distribute the code as needed.

 I hope this helps describe your IT Equipment Management project for GitHub.
 Good luck with your project!

-## Acknowledgements

-Acknowledge any individuals or resources you used in your project.